Gwasanaethau/overheard-on-ronin/overheard_on_Ronin.md

 Get fitch!

-Opions rapidly become highly opinionated.
+Opinions rapidly become highly opinionated.

 Can you show me your rear-end, please?